autoplot/dev/talks/20210921_umn/ascii.md

 Here a 'guess' button will try to guess the components automatically, assuming that years will come before days, months have no more than 12 in them, and so on.

+# More difficult files
+A file was provided to me which has the times in seconds since some point in time.
+In this case I was able to plot the file used